-As I’ve said many times before, when we were pregnant with our little ones, we didn’t decide one day “You know what.
-I’m going to let him cry so he can sleep, even if it takes an hour.” before he was even born.
+As I’ve said many times before, when we were pregnant with our little ones, we didn’t decide one day… “You know what.
+I’m going to let him cry so he can sleep, even if it takes an hour.”
 No parent wants to do that!
 But, unfortunately, for some of us, it truly is what works for our child’s temperament and personality.
 My second son started going to sleep on his own at bedtime without cry-it-out.
 All babies are indeed different, even within the same family.

 Children are very resilient and our relationships with them are very complex.
 There have been no studies that show cry-it-out has long-lasting effects on our children.
-There is not ONE thing you can do (or not do) for your child and make THAT be what makes your relationship positive or negative (apart from the purely heinous crimes like child molestation, of course!).
+There’s not ONE thing you can do (or not do) for your child and make THAT be what makes your relationship completely positive or negative.
+(Apart from abuse/heinous crimes, of course!)
 There is not ONE thing that will violate his trust in you.
 If that was the case, the ONE time you didn’t catch him when he was learning to walk and bumped his head would cause him not to trust you anymore.
-The ONE time you were late changing his diaper and he was cold and crying and you didn’t know would cause harm to him.
+The ONE time you were late changing his diaper and he was wet or crying didn’t cause harm to him.

 It is all the love, affection, and care you give him all day, day-in and day-out, that builds the relationship between mother/father and child.
 THAT is what is important.
 Just as your child might cry and scream he can’t put a fork in an outlet or eat a cookie before dinner, he does not really know what is best for himself and he trusts you to do what’s best for him.
 You are not making him cry, you are letting him cry and it’s an important distinction as he grows into a toddler and young child.
 Just remember, sleep deprivation is no better for him as it is for you!

 One other thing to keep in mind is not to project your feelings onto your child.
-Your guilt might make you feel that she feels abandoned, when in fact the true reason she could be crying is that she is tired and simply would rather be asleep and is upset that you aren’t replacing that pacifier 10 times per night anymore or rocking him to sleep or whatever other sleep association you typically provide for her.
+Your guilt might make you feel that she feels abandoned, when in fact the true reason she could be crying is that she is tired and simply would rather be asleep.
+She may be upset that you aren’t replacing that pacifier 10 times per night anymore.
+(Or whatever other sleep association you typically provide for her.)

 Just something to think about if the only thing standing in your way to a better night’s rest is your worry that your child’s personality will change.
 You may be interested in reading more about how I define cry-it-out and what it is and isn’t.
-It means something different to everyone and I am, in no way, recommending that you allow your baby to cry for hours on-end for anything and everything.
+It means something different to everyone.
+I am, in no way, recommending that you allow your baby to cry for hours-on-end.

 Read more about the lack of evidence that cry-it-out causes permanent damage, from a co-sleeper, in fact.